containerbuildsystem/osbs-client/docs/osbs_instance_setup.md

 ### CLI

-All the communication with the daemon is performed via executable `osc`.
+All the communication with the daemon is performed via executable `oc` (or `osc` if you are using OpenShift 0.x).
 The binary needs to authenticate, otherwise all the requests will be denied.
-Authentication is handled via configuration file for `osc`.
-You need to set an environment variable to point `osc` to the config:
+Authentication is handled via configuration file for `oc`.
+You need to set an environment variable to point `oc` to the config:

 *0.4.4+*